 "It was just an illusion," sings Julie Shapiro on "Drone," the opening track of Chastity Belt's latest album Time to Go Home.
 Some things may be an illusion for Seattle band Chastity Belt, but their success is not one.
-A group comprised of four Whitman â€˜12 grads, they recently released...
+A group comprised of four Whitman â€˜12 grads, they recently released their so...
 Read more »

 Seattle Band Chastity Belt, comprised of four Whitman '12 grads, will return to campus for a show on May 12th.

 Allie Donahue, Martina Pansze, and Audrey Kelly contributed reporting.
 Walking around campus, it is not unlikely that you'll hear a student or two talking about Yaks.
-While it is possible that they are speaking of large wild oxen, they are more likely discussing the latest social media craze...
+While it is possible that they are speaking of large wild oxen, they are more likely discussing the latest social media craze to overt...
 Read more »

 The anonymous posting app, which limits what you see based on location, has taken off at Whitman.
 Is it a community bulletin-board, or a wall of anonymity for posters to hide behind?